 Composite restorations are made from the same materials used for fillings.
 While they are unlikely to damage opposing teeth at any time, they are also more likely to wear with long-term use.
 As a benefit, their color is similar to that of a patient’s teeth, although they may discolor and stain, like natural teeth.

 Gold alloys are famous the world over for their use as crowns.
 Although the color obviously does not match your teeth, dental gold is highly resistant to tarnishing and wear.
 The material is unlikely to damage opposing teeth, even in the long term.
 Since gold is obviously expensive, however, there is an extra materials charge when you select this option.

 Base metal alloys are silver colored and work much like indirect restorations made from gold.
 They are less expensive, yet still provide the necessary durability.
 Some patients may experience allergic reactions to this dental material.
 Using this material, as with gold, would be based on a specific patient request.

 Regular check-ups and proper dental hygiene help ensure your continued health and the permanence of your restoration.
-Your smile returns with the help of the best in Sacramento dentistry, the offices of Dr. Brian Steele.
+Your smile returns with the help of the best in Sacramento dentistry, the Sacramento Dentistry Group.